 Pregnancy and Birth

 During pregnancy, the pelvic floor muscle that supports the bladder, bowel and the uterus of a woman weakens, causing leakage or bowel incontinence after childbirth.
-The best way to strengthen pelvic muscles is with the Kegel exercise, named after Dr. Arnold Kegel, the gynaecologist who developed these exercises as non-surgical option for pelvic relaxation.
+The best way to strengthen pelvic muscles is with the Kegel exercise, named after Dr. Arnold Kegel, the gynaecologist who developed these exercises as a non-surgical option for pelvic relaxation.

-Benefits Of Kegel Exercise After Delivery
+Benefits of Kegel Exercise After Delivery

 Kegel exercises are beneficial when you’re pregnant and continue to offer benefits after the birth of the child.
 It is an exercise for your insides.